What Is the Best Roomba To Buy In 2018: Model Comparison Chart

 Why you need to buy the Roomba 980

-Even though iRobot does everything for you to make floor cleaning easier than ever before, you still need to do some maintenance to make your Roomba work longer.
+Even though iRobot does everything for you to make floor cleaning more manageable than ever before, you still need to do some maintenance to make your Roomba work longer.
 Clean the dustbin from all the dirt and dust collected.
 Try to do it after every cleaning or as often as possible if you want your machine to last.
 The most important point is to remove all the hair from the bristle brushes (hello to the newest rubber ones), especially if there is a pet running around your home or someone with long hair.
 This is pretty much it.
 Not much effort to spend on, huh?